ph1p/create-svelte-app/README.md

 ### How to use

 Run all commands inside a `svelte` project.

-You do not need a bundler anymore. `create-svelte-app` serves and builds the project for you.
+You don't need a bundler anymore, because as I said before, it already has a preconfigured webpack.

 **Example structure:**